Naseem77/Hash-Cracker/README.md

 # How to Use:

-Hashcracker will ask you to enter a hash, It will automatically detect what type of hash is entered (Must be one of the selected hash which is MD5 or SHA1).
+1 - Hashcracker will ask you to enter a hash, It will automatically detect what type of hash is entered.

-Hashcracker will then prompt you to enter the name of the wordlist you would like to use.
-Must be in the wordlist.txt, otherwise program will give this message "please make sure to include the full path to the wordlist".
+Note: (Must be one of the selected hash which is MD5 or SHA1 and the entered word must be from the wordlist in case using dictionary option)

+2 - Hashcracker will show you two option in Gui which you have to select one of:
+- Dictionary attack button
+- Brute-force attack button